Wu Zetian: Plenipotentiary regent for Emperor Ruizong

-Wu had her youngest son Li Dan made emperor, known as his temple name Ruizong.
-She was the absolute ruler, however, both in substance and appearance.
-Wu did not even follow the customary pretense of hiding behind a screen or curtain and, in whispers, issued commands for the nominal ruler to formally announce, and so her reign was fully recognized.
-Ruizong never moved into the imperial quarters, appeared at no imperial function, and remained a virtual prisoner in the inner quarters.
-Although Emperor Ruizong held the title of emperor, Empress Dowager Wu firmly and exactly controlled the imperial court, and the officials were not allowed to meet with Emperor Ruizong, nor was he allowed to rule on matters of state, and she, not Emperor Ruizong, was the one that officials reported to, with Emperor Ruizong not even nominally approving official actions.
-Thus, all matters of empire were ruled on by Empress Dowager Wu.
-Soon after Emperor Ruizong took the throne, Empress Dowager Wu carried out a major renaming of governmental offices and banners.
-She, who disliked the capital Chang'an, also elevated Luoyang's status, making it a co-equal capital with Chang'an.
-At the suggestion of her nephew Wu Chengsi, she also expanded the ancestral shrine of the Wu ancestors and gave them greater posthumous honors, and made Wu's ancestral shrine the size of the emperors ancestral shrine.
+Wu was the absolute ruler in both substance and appearance during the reign of her youngest son, Emperor Ruizong.
+She did not follow the customary pretense of hiding behind a screen or curtain and, in whispers, issued commands for the nominal ruler to formally announce.
+Her reign was fully recognized.
+Ruizong never moved into the imperial quarters or appeared at imperial functions and remained a virtual prisoner in the inner quarters.
+He held the title of emperor, but Wu firmly controlled the imperial court, and officials were not allowed to meet with Ruizong, nor was he allowed to rule on matters of state.
+It was to Wu that officials reported, with Ruizong not even nominally approving official actions.
+Soon after Ruizong took the throne, Wu carried out a major renaming of governmental offices and banners.
+Wu elevated Luoyang's status, making it a coequal capital.
+At her nephew Wu Chengsi's suggestion, she expanded the shrine of the Wu ancestors and gave them greater posthumous honors, and made Wu's ancestral shrine the size of the emperor's ancestral shrine.